Kepa Arrizabalaga: Style of play

-As a prospect and young player, Arrizabalaga was regarded as one of the most promising young goalkeepers in Europe, known for his consistency, speed, agility, shot-stopping ability, and quick reflexes, which enables him to produce "brilliant saves."
+Early in his career, Arrizabalaga was regarded as one of the most promising young goalkeepers in Europe, known for his consistency, speed, agility, shot-stopping ability, and quick reflexes, enabling him to produce "brilliant saves."
 Arrizabalaga was also known for his footwork, distribution, and skill with the ball at his feet, as well as his ability to rush off his line, which allowed him to act as a sweeper keeper and play the ball out of the back in Maurizio Sarri's possession-based system that relied on a high back-line.

 Former goalkeeper Manuel Almunia praised Arrizabalaga in 2017 as a goalkeeper with "good, strong feet" and "good movement," who was capable saving the ball with his feet, and also described him as a keeper who possessed "presence and character," also adding: "I'm sure he'll make a great keeper."
-In 2018, former Athletic Bilbao defender Andoni Goikoetxea described Arrizabalaga as being "good in the air," noting that "he jumps and catches the ball very well," while Richard Fitzpatrick of Bleacher Report described him as being "good at marshalling a defence."
+In 2018, former Athletic Bilbao defender Andoni Goikoetxea described Arrizabalaga as being "good in the air," noting that "he jumps and catches the ball very well", while Richard Fitzpatrick of Bleacher Report described him as being "good at marshalling a defence."

 Following a strong start to the first part of his debut season with Chelsea, Arrizabalaga came under criticism for his inconsistency and poor performances, as well as his low save-percentage.
 He ended the season strongly with a series of excellent performances, in particular en route to his club's Europa League victory.
-During his second season with Chelsea, he once again drew criticism over his shot-stopping ability and mistakes, which led him to be dropped by his Chelsea manager Frank Lampard for six matches.
+During his second season with Chelsea, he once again drew criticism over his shot-stopping ability and mistakes, which led to him being dropped by manager Frank Lampard for six matches.
 Arrizabalaga regained his starting position during the FA Cup tie against Liverpool later in the season.
 However, following more goalkeeping mistakes he was once again dropped for the final league match of the season and the FA Cup Final.
-He finished the season with the worst save percentage in Premier League history.
+He finished the season with the worst save percentage in Premier League history, an unwanted record eventually broken by Gavin Bazunu of Southampton.

-During his re-emergence in subsequent seasons under different managers, he was noted for his good distribution, a skill that would come in handy for English manager Graham Potter in 2022.
+During his re-emergence in subsequent seasons under different managers, Arrizabalaga was noted for his good distribution, a skill that would come in handy for English manager Graham Potter in 2022.
 He has also been praised for his good reflexes and decision making, particularly during a stretch of consecutive clean sheets for Potter.